kkocdko/kblog/source/posts/20230108-2206 Build Fedora ISO in 3 Commands.md

 --compression zstd --compress-arg=-b --compress-arg=1M --compress-arg=-Xcompression-level --compress-arg=22
 ```

-Every time you build the image will take about 1.7 GiB of data traffic.
-If you want to build multi times, running a local mirror of packages may be a good idea to reduce the time you download packages.
+Every time building the image will take about 1.7 GiB of data traffic, so running a local mirror may be a good idea if you want to build multi times.
 I recommend a HTTP proxy caching instead of a traditional mirror which used huge disk space.
-You can try [squid](http://www.squid-cache.org) or [my server program](https://github.com/kkocdko/ksite/tree/main/src/units/mirror).
+Try [squid](http://www.squid-cache.org) or [my server program](https://github.com/kkocdko/ksite/tree/main/src/units/mirror).
 See how fast it is:

 ```txt
 2023-01-10 07:33:55,507: Starting package installation process